local-ch/lhc/README.md

 ## Parallel requests

-If you want to perform multiple requests in parallel you can pass an array to the `LHC.request`.
+If you pass an array of requests to `LHC.request`, it will perform those requests in parallel.
 You will get back an array of LHC::Response objects.

 ```ruby